jorisvink/sanctum/docs/crypto.md

 The SS is used to provide confidentiality and integrity for key offers and to provide additional strength to the session key derivation.

-The SS is not used directly, but instead two derivations are taken, one for each specific purpose:
+The SS is not used directly, but instead three derivations are taken, one for each specific purpose:

 ```